giann/fourmi/README.md

 return {
     -- Default plan to execute
     plan "all"
+        -- Small description of what it does :description "Minify and gzip lua files"
+        -- Plan's arguments
+        :input "./fourmi"
         -- Define its task
         :task(
             -- List files that ends with `.lua`